abdelaliabouelhassan/abdelaliabouelhassan/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to coding and play games.
+- ⚡ Fun fact: I love coding and playing games.

 <h3 align="left">Languages and Tools:</h3>